Master of Financial Management (M.F.M.)

 - Financial Institutions Management

-- 9 hours of graduate work may be transferred in from another AACSB accredited university.
+- 9 hours of graduate work may be transferred in from an AACSB-accredited university.

 - Transferred coursework must be at a B level or better.